slatedocs/slate/source/includes/v4/_events.md

 ### Response

-The json response contains more attributes than in the overview:
+The JSON response contains more attributes than in the overview:

 - vat_pct (float), the pricing tax rate
 - discount (integer), discount in percent (0-100) to apply on total price for this item if ordered